Statement of Intent

 At Gorse Hall Primary and Nursery School the intent of our History curriculum is to deliver a curriculum which is accessible to all and that will maximise the outcomes for every child so that they know more, remember more and understand more.
-The intent is to design a history curriculum with appropriate subject knowledge, skills and understanding as set out in the National Curriculum History Programmes of study, to fulfil the duties of the NC whereby schools must provide a balanced and broadly-based curriculum.
+The intent is to design a history curriculum with appropriate subject knowledge, skills and understanding as set out in the National Curriculum History Programmes of study and to fulfil the duties of the NC by providing a balanced and broadly-based curriculum.
 Our aim is to provide our pupils with the knowledge of the rich history of our local area and the growth of industry which resulted in cities such as Manchester and towns such as Stalybridge.
 Pupils will increase their understanding of the chronology of main historical civilisations and how they have shaped present day.

 As part of this planning process, teachers need to plan the following:

 - Sticky Knowledge Mat which outlines knowledge (including vocabulary) which all children must master and apply in lessons;

 - Enquiry led curriculum where children will share ‘I think, I know, I wonder’ and then subsequent lessons are carefully planned;

 - Through our teaching, historical artefacts and visits, we will attempt to excite and intrigue our children to find out more about events and people from the past;

 - Long term/medium term plans demonstrate what the pupils will know/do at each stage and by the end of leaving school;

 - Main historical civilisations/events are taught chronologically from KS2 and links between civilisations/events are made to deepen understanding and provide context to learning;